MaddyGuthridge/COMP3891/File Systems/file allocation/inode-based allocation.md

 Difficult to keep track of free space
 - Use a linked list of free blocks on the disk
 - Keep a bitmap of free blocks and free inodes

+## Implementing directories
+- Directories stored like normal files
+- The content of the file contains information about the children, including:
+	- File name
+	- Attributes
+	- File inode number
+Essentially a directory maps string names to inode numbers for all their child nodes.